 Without exposure to the flu over the last several years, people may also be more vulnerable than usual this season.

-And although the flu has been around for some time and doesn’t invoke the same fear as COVID or, say, monkeypox, it’s crucial to protect your family from the flu.
+And although the flu has been around for some time and doesn’t invoke the same fear as COVID, it’s crucial to protect your family from it.
 One-hundred ninety-nine kids were reported to the Centers for Disease Control and Prevention to have died from flu during the 2018-2019 flu season alone, and statistical modelling suggests that 434 children may have actually died from the flu that season.
 And the flu kills thousands of adults aged 18 to 49 each year (an estimated 2,450 during the 2018-2019 flu season) and sends tens of thousands to the hospital (66,869 in the 2018-2019 season).

 The flu shot isn’t perfect, true, but it does greatly reduce your risk of getting the flu and, if you do get the flu, of getting seriously sick with it.
 The flu vaccines usually have an effectiveness between about 40% and 60%, which is a lot more than nothing.